theaquamarine/windows-powershell-docs/docset/windows/remoteaccess/enable-damultisite.md

 ```

 This example enables DirectAccess (DA) Multi-site on the local DA server while using default parameters and naming the first entry point Entry Point 1.
-As can be seen from the output, the cmdlet chose a default EnterpriseName Enterprise and enabled the Manual Entry Point Selection by the Windows Server® 2012 user.
+As can be seen from the output, the cmdlet chose a default EnterpriseName Enterprise and enabled the Manual Entry Point Selection by the Windows Server??
+2012 user.

 ### EXAMPLE 2
 ```